Write a C++ program that will display the calculator menu.

 Obviously, this is a very simple example, since we have only used two small integer values, but consider that your computer can store millions of numbers like these at the same time and conduct sophisticated mathematical operations with them.

-We can now define variable as a portion of memory to store a value.
+a portion of memory to store a value.

 Identifiers